Global Health in Local Contexts

 Application

-Applications for the fall 2023 course are now open!
+Applications for the fall 2024 course are now closed.
+Please contact [email protected] with questions about this course.

-Applications will be open from April 13–May 31 for the fall 2023 course.
-Initial application review will begin in June.
+Initial application review begins in June.
 If the course is not full by that time, additional applications will be reviewed and approved on a rolling basis.

 Application Process